-Studying the science of flexibility has been Dan Van Zandt's life's work.
+Researching and teaching the science of flexibility has been my life's work.

-He has taught sports medicines teams at some of the world's most prestigious dance companies, including the Berlin State Ballet and Paris Opera Ballet.
+I have delivered talks and workshops on flexibility training all over the world, including teaching sports medicine practitioners at some of the world's most prestigious dance companies, including the Berlin State Ballet and Paris Opera Ballet.

-Dan has lectured to undergraduate and postgraduate students at venerable higher education centres such as the University of Zurich, Humboldt University of Berlin, and University College London.
+I have lectured to undergraduate and postgraduate students at many higher education centres such as the University of Zurich, Humboldt University of Berlin, and University College London.